 - Business of the meeting.
 The business of the Meeting shall include:

 - The President’s report.

-- The Ad Hoc Leadership Identification Team shall announce the nominees for the Officers and Directors at Large for the upcoming Board.
+- The Ad Hoc Leadership Identification Committee shall announce the nominees for the Officers and Director at Large for the upcoming Board.

-- Election of the President, Secretary, Treasurer, and the Directors at Large (as needed) shall be by majority vote of those authorized to vote in person or by proxy.
+- Election of the President, Secretary, Treasurer, and the Director at Large (as needed) shall be by majority vote of those authorized to vote in person or by proxy.

 - Elections shall be by secret ballot.

 - If no contest exists, election may be by voice vote or by unanimous consent.

 - The Board of Directors may call a special meeting of the membership at any time.

 - A special meeting shall be called at the written request of twenty-five percent (25%) of voting members.

 - Requirements for notice and quorum are the same as for an Annual Meeting (shall require a majority of the voting members to be present or represented by proxies to conduct any business (quorum).

 - The Board of Directors may call an emergency meeting of the membership at any time.

 - An emergency meeting may be requested by the Board as it deems necessary in the best interests of MLUUC.

 - Requirements for notice will be determined by the Board as it deems necessary in the best interests of MLUUC.